On May 22, 2020

 Old Mill Square is one of the most historic areas in Pigeon Forge.
-You will discover this timeless treasure and other traditions reminiscent of mountain life.
+Get an inside look at this timeless treasure and other traditions reminiscent of mountain life.

 Located just off the Pigeon Forge Parkway at traffic light #7, Old Mill Square is a great family destination featuring unique shops and top-notch restaurants.
 Bordered by Patriot Park and the Little Pigeon River, the Old Mill provides a beautiful backdrop for family photos (and selfies), too!

 Discover all there is to see and do with this inside look at Old Mill Square.

 The Historic Old Mill is a fully-functioning, water-powered gristmill that was built in 1830.
 It’s the only structure in Pigeon Forge to be listed on the National Register of Historic Places.
 Powered by the Little Pigeon River, the large rocks and wheels continue to grind down the grain just like it was done back in the pioneer days.
 The grain is then used in many of the tasty dishes served at the two Old Mill restaurants and in the distillery.

 You’ll find great dining options to choose from at Old Mill Square that are sure to satisfy any palette.